Eloy Jiménez Player Props: White Sox vs. Blue Jays

 Eloy Jiménez At The Plate

-- Jimenez is hitting .208 with three doubles, two home runs and five walks.
+- Jimenez is batting .196 with three doubles, two home runs and six walks.

-- Jimenez is batting .278 with two homers during his last outings and is on a six-game hitting streak.

-- Jimenez has had a base hit in 10 of 14 games this season, and multiple hits once.
+- In 10 of 15 games this year, Jimenez has had at least one hit, including one game with multiple hits.

-- He has gone deep in two of 14 games played this season, and in 3.4% of his plate appearances.
+- In 15 games played this year, he has hit a homer in two of them.

-- Jimenez has driven in a run in six games this year (42.9%), including one multiple-RBI game.
+- Jimenez has driven in a run in six games this season (40.0%), including one multiple-RBI game.

-- He has scored a run in six of 14 games so far this year.
+- He has scored in six of 15 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.